Matho/smart_ruby_plug/README.md

 I have installed Ubuntu 22.04 32bit edition on Raspberry Pi 2B model .
 This model has 1GB ram.
 In standby mode, without this application, it takes 180MB ram.
 With this app it is almost 200MB ram usage.

-### 6.4 TODO
-- use config folder as mapping for docker run command
-- use docker-compose
-- use ENV for Dockerfile to install version on demand
-- use WORKDIR command

 ## 7. TODOs
 - add display redrawer specs
 - tag and push to RubyGems, once ready to use it in production
-- prepare as docker repository